Scientific Co-Founder Dr. Ben Barres

 Annexon is pioneering a class of new complement medicines for patients with classical complement-mediated disorders of the body, brain and eye.
 We are conducting ongoing clinical trials in multiple serious autoimmune, neurodegenerative and ophthalmic diseases.

 Targeting Both Rare & Large Patient Populations

 Guillain-Barré Syndrome (GBS) is a severe disease resulting from an autoantibody attack on the peripheral nerves, triggering the complement cascade (C1q) and causing neurodegenerative and cognitive impairment.
 Annexon’s clinical-stage investigational monoclonal antibody, ANX005, is intended to treat patients with GBS.
 This novel therapy is formulated for intravenous (IV) administration and is designed to inhibit C1q and the entire classical complement pathway.
-ANX005 has received both Fast Track and Orphan Drug designations from the U.S. Food and Drug Administration for the treatment of GBS.
+ANX005 has received both Fast Track and Orphan Drug designations from the U.S. Food and Drug Administration, and Orphan Drug Designation from the European Medicines Agency, for the treatment of GBS.

 Huntington’s disease (HD) is a progressive movement disorder, resulting in dementia and psychosis driven by the activation of the classical complement pathway.
 C1q is recognized as a major driver of synaptic loss and neurodegeneration.
 Annexon’s clinical-stage investigational monoclonal antibody, ANX005, targets aberrant C1q activity in complement-mediated neurodegenerative disorders like HD.
 This novel therapy is formulated for intravenous (IV) administration and is designed to inhibit C1q and the entire classical complement pathway.